 The Company's authorized capital stock consists of 40,000,000 shares of capital stock, all of which shall be Series A common stock, par value \$0.01 per share ("Common Stock").
-As of June 2, 2022, the Company had 10,076,496 shares of Common Stock outstanding.
-The outstanding shares of Common Stock are fully paid and non-assessable.

 Voting Rights

 With respect to all such matters upon which stockholders are entitled to vote or give consent, holders of the Common Stock are entitled to one vote (in person or by proxy) for each share of Common Stock held by such holder on the record date for the determination of stockholders entitled to vote.